+183. The risk estimate is based on a combination of the likelihood and consequence assessments, using the Risk Estimate Matrix (see Chapter 2, Section 1), as described in the Regulator's Risk Analysis Framework 2013.

+184. The likelihood of generating a novel CPV-2 more pathogenic than the parent organism via homologous recombination in dogs/other susceptible species has been assessed as unlikely with the potential consequence considered marginal.
+The overall risk is therefore estimated to be negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation).

-- 180. The risk estimate is based on a combination of the likelihood and consequence assessments, using the Risk Estimate Matrix (see Chapter 2, Section 1), as described in the Regulator's Risk Analysis Framework 2013. - 181.
-The potential consequence of recombination of the GMO and other strains of CPV-2 in dogs/other susceptible species is considered marginal, with a probability of highly unlikely.
-The overall risk is therefore estimated to be negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation). - 182.
-The potential consequence of the generation of novel CPV-2 more pathogenic than the parent organism via homologous recombination in dogs/other susceptible species are considered marginal, with a probability of unlikely.
-The overall risk is therefore estimated to be negligible.
+185. The likelihood for recombination of the GMO and other strains of CPV-2 or another parvovirus in dogs/other susceptible species is considered highly unlikely with a marginal consequence.
+The overall risk is therefore estimated to be negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation).